balancer/scaffold-balancer-v3/README.md

 ***
 ## :rocket: Future
-We'd like to continue developing this in order to fit into an entire ecosystem where a user can utilize the value of their asset, as determined via the pool, in for use in a loan product.
+We'd like to continue developing this in order to fit into an entire ecosystem where a user can utilize the value of their asset, as determined via the pool, for use in a loan product.
 This would enable the LTV to be responsive to market price and could enable other novel hook use cases.
 Also adding cross-chain multi-assest compatibility so that there is only one liquidity pool for an asset, but is accessible via any chain and any asset ie "zap in" would be usefull going forward.

 ***
 # Getting Started with Scaffold Balancer v3